amaiorano/amaiorano.github.io/_posts/2022-06-22-n64-rgb-mod-and-custom-cable.md

 This is how my cable ended up.
 However, I will say that I really don't like having this wire tape sticking out, and it doesn't feel like a permanent solution, knowing that wire tape eventually softens and often comes unstuck after a while.

 I think the real reason my first attempt failed was because I cut the RGB wires coming out of the cable too short - especially the red one.
 They were not long enough to allow for any movement of the cable.
-If I were to redo this, I'd go with my first attempt, make the RGB wires longer, and maybe put hot glue around twist-tie end to make it thicker so that it doesn't move as much inside the shell.
+If I were to redo this, I'd go with my first attempt, but make the RGB wires longer, and maybe put hot glue around twist-tie end to make it thicker so that it doesn't move as much inside the shell.

 ### Results